AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Plot1](figure/Plot1-1.png)

-#### Q3 Calculate and report the mean and median of the total number of steps taken per day
+Then, I'll calculate and report the mean and median of the total number of steps taken per day

 ```r